In an emergency, telephone 000 for:

 For non-urgent matters, ring 13 1444 or your local police station.
 Their numbers are listed under 'Police stations' in the White Pages telephone directory.
 There is no charge for police services.

-In Australia, the police aim to protect life and property in the community, prevent and detect crime, and preserve peace.
-The police may intervene in family issues where there is a domestic dispute or concern about physical, sexual or psychological abuse.
+In Australia, the police aim to protect people and property, stop and solve crime, and keep peace.
+The police may get involved in family issues where there is a conflict or concern about physical, sexual or psychological harm.
 Police are not connected to the military forces.
 The police do not play a part in politics.

 Please see the NSW Police Force website for more information.

-You may have to pay for using an ambulance depending on where you live, how far you travel by ambulance, the nature of your illness and whether you are eligible for a concession.
+You may have to pay for using an ambulance depending on where you live, how far you travel by ambulance, the nature of your illness and whether you are eligible for a concession (a lower fee).
 You may be eligible for a refund under your OSHC cover.

 Please see the Health Ambulance Service of NSW website for more information.